cocoon2wong/SocialCirclePlus/README.md

 python scripts/socialcircle_toy_example.py
 ```

-In the toy example, you can click `Switch Mode` to experience three interactive modes:
+In the toy example window, you can click `Switch Mode` to switch into three modes:

 - Interactive(SC)
   - Directly click on the scene picture or type in coordinates to set positions of the manual neighbor to see the model's outputs like: